 What is an offset mortgage?

-Another big advantage of offsets is that you don’t have to lock up your savings for the duration of the mortgage term, as you can usually get access to your money whenever you need it.
+- Instant access to your savings: Your savings are not locked up for the duration of the mortgage term, as you can usually get access to your money whenever you need it.
 Any money you take out of the savings simply reduces the amount being offset against your mortgage.

 Drawbacks of offset mortgages